GorkemErtas/ekspersiz/README.md

 The ML inspection result and the Gemini report use separate statuses.
 If Gemini report generation temporarily fails, the completed ML analysis remains available and the report can be regenerated without running YOLO again.

 A successful inference with no visible damage is stored as a completed inspection with `DamageSeverity.NONE`, `DamageType.NO_VISIBLE_DAMAGE`, and `RepairAction.NO_ACTION`.
 It still consumes monthly analysis quota because inference was performed.
 Spring Boot creates its explanatory report deterministically without calling Gemini. `InspectionStatus.FAILED` is reserved for technical failures such as an unavailable AI service, timeout, invalid image, invalid AI response, or an unexpected processing error.
 A valid minor detection remains `MINOR` and follows the normal report flow.

+Before Spring Boot reserves analysis quota, FastAPI performs a lightweight suitability check using image brightness, blur, recognizable-vehicle detection, and the detected vehicle's share of the frame.
+An unsuitable photo remains retryable, does not reserve quota, and does not create a failed analysis.
+Flutter keeps the user on the photo step with a specific retake message.

+Completed results can be exported as a branded PDF and shared through the device's native share sheet.
+The PDF uses the stored inspection, vehicle, report, and image data.
+No-visible-damage PDFs omit damage and repair-price sections and retain the visible-image-only disclaimer.

 ---